 Honey, just plow around the stump.

-other spellings: Life’s simpler when you plow around the stump, and Don’t try to plow through the stump
+variations: Life’s simpler when you plow around the stump, Don’t try to plow through the stump

 ★ This saying comes straight from real farm life: new fields were full of tree stumps, and plowing into them could break equipment or injure the mule.
 Wise farmers simply plowed around until the stump rotted. ★